pentamassiv/gtk4-layer-shell-gir/gtk4-session-lock/README.md

 export LD_LIBRARY_PATH=/usr/local/lib
 ```

+## Usage
+Have a look at the [simple example](https://github.com/pentamassiv/gtk4-layer-shell-gir/tree/main/gtk4-session-lock/examples/simple.rs) to see how the bindings can be used.
+It works analogous to the original.

-## Generating the bindings
+## Generating the wrapper
 Generating the bindings yourself is not necessary to be able to use them.
 You can just use the version published on crates.io.
 If you want to do it anyways, you can find a description [here](https://github.com/pentamassiv/gtk4-layer-shell-gir/tree/main/generate_bindings.md).

 ## Maintenance status
-This crate is just an unsafe wrapper for the C library so the bindings are feature complete and not actively worked on.
+This crate is just a safe wrapper for the C library so the bindings are feature complete and not actively worked on.
 The C library is actively developed and I keep the bindings up-to-date with it.
 If you encounter any problems, feel free to open a PR.

 ## Contributing
 Pull requests are very welcome but please keep the maintenance status in mind.